chocolateboy/Getopt-Module/README.md

 #### no_import

-By default, if no `import`/`unimport` parameters are supplied e.g.:
+By default, if no `import`/`unimport` parameters are supplied, e.g.:

     command -MFoo